How to Wean Your Toddler Off of Bottles (for good!)

 - Establish a schedule of meals and snacks.
 For one to three-year-olds, this usually means three meals and two snacks a day.
 We need to have that routine in place to make sure they have enough opportunities to eat when you’re getting rid of bottles.

-- If you’re looking for a one-year-old feeding schedule, click here to see a recent blog post that lays out what their schedule should look like and how it works with nap times.
+- If you’re looking for a one-year-old feeding schedule, click here to see a blog post that lays out what their schedule should look like and how it works with nap times.

 - Eliminate any midday bottles first.
 They are typically the easiest to drop while you’re adjusting their feeding schedule.